Vadalvaat

 Vadalvaat is an Indian Marathi language television series which aired on Zee Marathi.
-It is produced by Shashank Solankiand directed by Mandar Devsthali under the banner of Seventh Sense Media.
+It is produced by Shashank Solanki and directed by Mandar Devsthali under the banner of Seventh Sense Media.
 It starred Aditi Sarangdhar and Lokesh Gupte in lead roles.
 It premiered from 7 July 2003 by replacing Aabhalmaya.
 It ended on 9 February 2007 completing 939 episodes.

 Plot

 The focal point is the Chaudhari family, spearheaded by Aabasaheb.
 This dynamic household consists of Aabasaheb's three children—Satyajit, Soham and Shravani—each contributing to the intricate narrative.
 At the heart of their endeavors is the family-owned newspaper 'Nirbhid'.